weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 406 (Not Acceptable)

-> If the required data to create the workout is not sent in the body, the endpoint will return an HTTP response with a status code `406` and a body as below.
+> If the required data to create the journal is not sent in the body, the endpoint will return an HTTP response with a status code `406` and a body as below.

 ```
 {
   "error": true,
-  "workout": [],
+  "journal": [],
-  "message": "Please include required workout name and user ID details and try again."
+  "message": "Please include required journal information and try again."
 }
 ```

 ##### 404 (Not Found)

-> If no workouts for the specified user can be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If the journal cannot be created, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {
   "error": true,
-  "workout": [],
+  "journal": [],
-  "message": "Your workout could not be created."
+  "message": "The journal could not be created."
 }
 ```